 What is marital status discrimination?

-Marital status discrimination is when someone treats you unfairly or bullies you because of your marital status or your assumed marital status.
+Marital status discrimination is when someone treats you unfairly, including bullying you, because of your marital status or your assumed marital status.

 Marital status refers to whether you are:

 Examples of marital status discrimination include